srbhp/piepdf/README.md

 # PiePdf
 Manage Research Articles  and fetch metadata from the internet.

-Attempting make a opensource alternative to Mendeley, Zetoro
+Attempting make a opensource alternative to Mendeley, Zotero

 Dependencies :
 python3-poppler-qt5